dfki-ric/pytransform3d/doc/source/rotations.rst

 .. warning::

-    There are two conventions on how to interpret rotation matrices.
-We use the passive convention.
-The passive convention assumes that the reference coordinate system is changed by the rotation, rotated vectors or points stay at their position and are reinterpreted in the new coordinate system.
+    There are two conventions on how to interpret rotations: active or passive rotation.
+The standard in pytransform3d is an active rotation.
-    Another convention is the active convention.
-We can easily convert rotation matrices between the two conventions by transposing them.
+    Note that there are some functions to generate rotation matrices that generate passive rotations as well: :func:`~pytransform3d.rotations.matrix_from_angle`,
+    :func:`~pytransform3d.rotations.matrix_from_euler_xyz`, and
+    :func:`~pytransform3d.rotations.matrix_from_euler_zyx`.
+These are kept
+    for backward compatibility.
+When in doubt, read the docstring, which clearly states that a passive convention is used here.

 We can use a rotation matrix :math:`\boldsymbol R_{AB}` to transform a point :math:`_B\boldsymbol{p} := _B\boldsymbol{t}_{BP}` from frame :math:`B` to frame